hiepnm/todos-1/tut.md

   </Provider>
 );
 2. Navigating with <Link>
-import {Link} from 'react-router';
+- Adding parameter to Router path is very important. => It will pass params to child component. import {Link} from 'react-router';
 <Link
 	to={set the path to string, using prop here to compare} eg: to={filter==="all" ? "" : filter}